Wene/PaperTapeReader/README.txt

 This software is written for Arduino boards and turn it into a Control unit replacement for FACIT Paper tape reader.
-In the current state three read modes are available: debug, binary and ASCII.
+In the current state 4 read modes are available: debug, binary, 7 bit ASCII and 5 bit Baudot.

 Connect the digital IO pins 2 to 10 directly to the reader.
 The pins 2 to 9 are for reading the bits 0 to 7.
 Pin 10 is for the clock signal